dime-worldbank/googletraffic/README.md

 google_key <- "GOOGLE-KEY-HERE"
 ```

-# Examples
+# Quickstart

-This section provides examples of using the function
+The package enables querying Google traffic information around a specific location and for specific or larger spatial extents.
+In this section, key parameters relevant across functions are defined; then examples are shown querying traffic around a point, polygon, and grid.

+* [Key parameters]
+* [Query Traffic Around a Specific Location]
+* [Query Granular Traffic Information for Large Spatial Extent]
+  - [Query Traffic From a Polygon]
+  - [Query Traffic From a Grid]

-To run the examples, the following packages should be loaded.
+To run the below examples, the following packages should be also be loaded for visualizing the rasters.
 ```r
 library(googletraffic)
 library(leaflet)